 Disruptive Advertising has an optimized display ad:

-- The headline has a statistic which adds credibility to the service
+- The headline has a statistic that adds credibility to the service

 - The CTA button is contrasting in color and has personalized copy on it